zonbrisad/bashplates/README.md

 - Rename bpPrindDesc to bpPrintKeyVal
 - Shift parameters(left) sent to command functions using shift to allow commandfunctions to be used internaly
 - Built in support for setting terminal header via xtype
-- make a function accessable but hudden from help view
+- make a function accessable but hidden from help view
 - What about merging bpUserSettings() and bpInitSettings()

 ### Less priority sugestions